Skip to content

 The Artisan: Creator of Identity

 Artisans transform fiber into garments that combine design, technique, and tradition.
 They use ancestral methods, such as wooden looms, backstrap looms, spinning with a pushka spindle, knitting, crocheting, and intricate intarsia techniques.
-Each textile carries a deep message: it reflects the colors of the community, the history of the family, the symbolism of Pachamama, and patterns passed down from generation to generation.
+Each textile carries a deep message: it reflects the colors of the community, the family's history, the symbolism of Pachamama, and patterns passed down from generation to generation.

-Women are present in every link of the alpaca value chain:
+Women are present at every link of the alpaca value chain:

-• In breeding, as decision-makers in productive and economic matters.
+• In breeding, as decision-makers in production and economics.

-• In animal health care, as practitioners of ancestral knowledge and traditional medicine.
+• In animal healthcare, as appliers of ancestral knowledge and traditional medicine.

-• In sorting, as guarantors of quality from its early stages.
+• In sorting, as guarantors of quality from its initial stage.

 • In spinning and weaving, as preservers of millennia-old techniques.

-• In entrepreneurship and trade, combining traditional expertise with modern markets.
+• In entrepreneurship and trade, combining traditional knowledge with modern markets.

 • In knowledge transfer, as educators of new generations.

-When a person wears alpaca clothing, they carry with them the story of a family from the high Andes, the work of a woman as an animal caregiver, the hands that selected the fiber, and the creativity of an artisan who transformed tradition into art.
+When a person wears alpaca clothing, they carry with them the story of a family in the high Andes, the work of a woman as an animal caretaker, the hands that selected the fiber, and the creativity of an artisan who transformed tradition into art.

-"Alpaca is not just a fiber; it is a promise of beauty, identity, and dignity that Andean women have maintained for thousands of years."
+"Alpaca is not just a fiber; it is a promise of beauty, identity, and dignity that Andean women have upheld for thousands of years."

 image copyright: International Alpaca Association, www.aia.org.pe